jheyday/RUniformanceGrabber/README.md

 u$ReductionFrequencyOffset()
 ```

-## Adding tags and getting results
+## Adding Tags and Getting Results
 ```R
 #Tags can be added either individually or as a list.
 u$add_tag('A.RL_AI7361.BATCH')